ArktizML/realitycheck/README.md

-# 🚀 Goal Tracker App
+# 🚀 RealityCheck - Goal Tracker App

 A productivity-focused web application built with **FastAPI** that helps users manage goals, track progress, and stay consistent using a simple motivational system.